A review on ranking problems in statistical learning: Current techniques to solve ranking problems

-Similarly, the \texttt{RankOver} algorithm constructs a piece-wise linear approximaton of the optimal ROC curve by computing a piece-wise constant scoring function, too, but instead of partitioning the feature space, it generates a partition of the ROC space.
-However, the authors seem to prefer \texttt{TreeRank} over it since their subsequent algorithms are based on the former, so we do not explain more details of \texttt{RankOver}. \ \\
+Similarly, the \texttt{RankOver} algorithm constructs a piece-wise linear approximation of the optimal ROC curve by computing a piece-wise constant scoring function, too, but instead of partitioning the feature space, it generates a partition of the ROC space.
+However, the authors seem to prefer \texttt{TreeRank} over it since their subsequent algorithms are based on the former, so we do not review more details of \texttt{RankOver}. \ \\

 \cite{clem08c} already mention that \texttt{TreeRank} may be used as weak ranker for a Boosting-type approach. \ \\